Andrea Beaumont: Adventures

 The Phantasm makes her first returning appearance in "Shadow of the Phantasm", a story in the comic Batman & Robin Adventures Annual #1 (November 1996).
 In a direct sequel to Mask of the Phantasm, Andrea and Batman defeat Arthur Reeves, who - having been driven mad with a permanent grin on his face by the Joker as the doctors were unable to fully treat him - is determined to exact revenge on Beaumont and Batman, who he finally learns is Bruce Wayne, with Reeves falling to his death.

 In 2004's Batman Adventures: Shadows and Masks, Andrea goes undercover in Black Mask's organization, the False Face Society.
 During this story arc, she meets Bruce (who was also infiltrating the organisation as his criminal disguise "Matches Malone") at Wayne Manor and asks him not to interfere with her operation.
 He coldly rebukes her, calling her a "killer".
 She eventually fights Batgirl and has her captured and put in a water tank to kill her only for her to be freed by Bruce who was present there and then later tries to kill Black Mask.

 "Epilogue"

-The Phantasm makes a cameo appearance as an assassin in the season 2 finale episode of the television series Justice League Unlimited: "Epilogue" (2005).
-Years after Bruce retired from crimefighting at the beginning of Batman Beyond, Andrea, now an elderly woman but still active as a mercenary, is hired by Amanda Waller who was concerned about Batman's eventual death or retirement, to murder Terry McGinnis' parents', whose son is secretly also Bruce's under genetic tampering.
-The psychological trauma, Waller reasons, may steer Terry toward becoming Wayne's successor as Batman.
-However, the Phantasm abandons the hit moments before she would have slain the young couple.
-Andrea argues that the murder would defile the Batman legacy by breaking Bruce's paramount rule: to never take a life.
-Andrea's change of heart marks the official end of Waller's "Project Batman Beyond", though chance would compel Terry to eventually become Bruce's successor regardless after his father is murdered.
-In the episode, Andrea has no lines or voice actor.
-Her sentiments are conveyed through Waller's monologue recounting the event.
+The Phantasm makes a cameo appearance in the Justice League Unlimited episode "Epilogue" (2005).
+Years after Bruce Wayne's retirement, Amanda Waller hires Andrea to murder Terry McGinnis' parents and recreate the original Batman's origin.
+However, Andrea refuses moments before doing so.